USACE LOCK AND DAM FACILITY (1914-1964)

 The College acquired the 25-acre site in 1967 from the federal government through a grant written by Sister Mary Laurence and Fr.
 Herbert Camlage.
 For the first 30 years of the Field Station, the College shared joint ownership with the Federal Government.
 Provided the facility was used exclusively for research and educational purposes, the property was to be turned over to the College in 1997, at which time we took over sole ownership of the place.

 In 1997, through a grant from the James Graham Brown Foundation, the Field Station underwent a major renovation project and now includes a state-of-the-art research facility, with two laboratories, a museum and a classroom.
 In addition, the site contains seven residential structures, a maintenance building, a nature trail and a fleet of research boats.

 In 1998, the Center for Ohio River Research and Education (C.O.R.R.E.) was established.
 The Center offers students, faculty and staff an opportunity to enhance their knowledge of the natural world through field courses, research projects and outreach programs that focus on the ecology of the Ohio River.
 The Center welcomes students of all ages from grade schools to graduate schools and visitors from the general public.
-The Center functions within the Biology Department at Thomas More College and works towards providing advancing the academic careers of our undergraduate students with a focus on advancement towards graduate programs.
+The Center functions within the Department of Biological Sciences at Thomas More College and works towards providing advancing the academic careers of our undergraduate students with a focus on advancement towards graduate programs.

 In 2011, the College completed a capital campaign for the Field Station, raising $1.6M, anchored by a $500K challenge grant from the James Graham Brown Foundation.
 From this campaign, a new education and conference center was built.
 The building was constructed by first renovating and integrating two of the original L&D houses and then building a new section in between.